Program Coordinator: Cassy Beekman (Independent)

 Information about the Award for Innovation in Instructional Technologies.

 Program Coordinator: Adrian Irish (University of Montana)

-NWACC Council Liaison: Brad Christ (Southen Oregon University)
+NWACC Council Liaison: Brad Christ (Eastern Washington University)

-- Network security workshops, expert presentations, best practice sharing, peer networking, and other collaborative activities designed to enhance network and information security expertise at member institutions.
+- Cybersecurity workshops, expert presentations, best practice sharing, peer networking, and other collaborative activities designed to enhance network and information security expertise at member institutions.